What is the Call of the Wild?

 2a.
 If the named official HAS NOT cosponsored, say: “Please ask your boss to end ownership of big cats as pets and abusive cub petting by cosponsoring the Big Cat Public Safety Act, HR1380.”
 Then press star and you will hear, “We’ll now connect you to (official’s name).
 After your call is done, press star and we’ll connect you to your next official.”

 2b.
 If the named official HAS cosponsored: Press star as soon as you hear a ring or a voicemail to bypass that official.
 Instead of someone answering, you will hear, “We’ll now connect you to (official’s name.)
 After your call is done, press star and we’ll connect you to your next official.”

 3. Continue through your legislators by following either 2a or 2b depending on whether they have cosponsored.

 Question: What is the difference between Co-Sponsoring and Championing?

 - Answer: Co-Sponsoring means they will vote for it.
 Championing means they will actively try to get their friends and colleagues to Co-Sponsor as well.

-Question: My Representative sent me a form letter.
+Question: My Representative or Senator sent me a form letter.
 What should I do now?

-- I would send them something like this: “I appreciate your response, but it seems like a form letter to me, saying that you aren’t going to actively champion this bill so that it will be heard in the sub committee.
-That is why I asked you to Co Sponsor the bill.
-As you know, that shows your fellow members of Congress that you support this no nonsense bill that ends the practice of breeding lions and tigers for backyards and basements.
-Please show me that you really care about this issue by adding your name to the dozens of Representatives who have already co sponsored the Big Cat Public Safety Act (HR 1818).
+- I would send them something like this: “I appreciate your response, but it seems like a form letter saying that you aren’t going to actively champion this bill when it comes for a vote.
+That is why I asked you to cosponsor the bill.
+As you know, that shows your fellow members of Congress that you support this common-sense bill that ends the practice of exploiting lions and tigers as pets and for abusive cub petting schemes.
+Please show me that you really care about this issue by adding your name as a cosponsor to the Big Cat Public Safety Act.
 Thank you.”